 Where can I go to get my pet microchipped?

-Most Vets, Animal Rescue Centres and Dog Wardens should be able to microchip your pet.
-You can also contact Pet-ID Microchips and we will help you find the nearest professional who is qualified to implant microchips.
+Most vets, animal rescue centres, animal wardens and professional implanters should be able to microchip your pet.
+You can also use our Find an Implanter page to find the nearest professional who is qualified to implant Pet-ID microchips.

-If you are a pet professional and wish to register as an Authorised Implanter, please contact Petlog directly to enable your account to be set up.
+If you are a pet professional and need to register microchips, please contact Chipworks to enquire about setting up an account.

-My pet is has been microchipped and registered with Petlog – what happens next?
+My pet has been microchipped and registered with Chipworks – what happens next?

-We would also recommend you have your pets’ chip checked annual.
+We recommend that your pet’s microchip is regularly checked.
+So why not ask your vet to scan it when you take your pet for its annual check-up?
 This is especially important if you are travelling with your pet on the Pet Travel Scheme.

 My dog is microchipped, does he/she need to wear a collar tag?

 The Control of Dogs Order 1992 states that dogs in public places must wear a collar or tag with the name and address of the owner on the collar itself or on a tag.
 However, there are certain exceptions.
 Dogs that are working or on official duties for the Armed Forces etc, packs of hounds and registered Guide Dogs are exempt.